stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 ### Software

+!!! attention "Changes required"

+    Sherlock 2.0 runs a newer version of the Linux Operating System (OS) and as a result, most the software available on Sherlock 1.0 needs to be recompiled and reinstalled to work optimally in the new environment.

 Sherlock 2.0 runs an updated software stack, from kernel to user-space applications, including management software.
 Most user-facing applications are new version of the same software, while the management stack has been